AdrianCX/pico433mhz/README.md

 ![Alt text](/pictures/endproduct.jpg "")

+# 1. Possible issues

+a.
+Pico wireless connection seems unstable with micropython

+Ping works on and off (10 seconds yes, 10 seconds no), requests sometimes time out.
+Avoided on my setup by setting "DTIM Interval", "Delivery Traffic Indication Message Interval" to 1 on my router.

-# 1. How to use when all set up
+# 2. How to use when all set up

-## 1.1.
+## 2.1.
 Sniffing traffic

 a.
 Start receiver via a HTTP call.
 Press remote button you want to sniff a few times once you get 200 OK.
    After 15 seconds it will return all sniffed keys.